smarttdm/ebaas.github.io/_posts/2017-6-10-BuildFirstApp.markdown

 You can filter the instances in the grid by entering, selecting filter values in the header rows, and also sort the instances by clicking on a column.

 The datagrid and form are two of very powerful UI components.
-I will explain their advanced features in the advanced topics.
+I will explain their advanced features in the related topics.

 That’s it.
 You have just built a simple issue tracking application without writing a single line of code.
 With the meta-data driven architecture of Ebaas, you can pretty much build a sophisticated application by building the models that describes the business requirements.

-## Advanced Topics:
+## Related Topics:

 1. Build a customized form
 2. Form Initialization and autofill